mallahova/article_retrieval_system/report.md

 ## Future Development

-- **Performance Optimization**: Investigate techniques to enhance the performance and efficiency of chunking, embedding, and reranking processes, especially for larger setups involving over 100,000 chunks, for wich utilizing the Vector database/index results will improve scalability and speed.
+- **Performance Optimization**: Investigate techniques to enhance the performance and efficiency of chunking, embedding, and reranking processes, especially for larger setups involving over 100,000 chunks, for which utilizing the Vector database/index results will improve scalability and speed.

-- **OOP implementation**: Develop a class structure to organize and manage the various components and processes involved in the system's tasks.
+- **Structuring**: Develop a class structure to organize and manage the various components and processes involved in the system's tasks.
 This will improve code modularity, reusability, and maintainability.

 - **Expansion of Data Sources**: Integrate additional datasets to enrich the content available for retrieval.
 By expanding the variety and coverage of articles, the system can provide more comprehensive and diverse responses to user queries.

-- **Fine-Tuning the LLM**: Explore opportunities for fine-tuning the LLM to better suit the specific requirements of the system, potentially improving its accuracy and relevance in generating responses.
+- **Fine-Tuning the LLM**: Explore opportunities for fine-tuning LLM to better suit specific requirements of the system, potentially improving its accuracy and relevance in generating responses.

 - **Evaluation of Answers**: Employ another LLM to assess and rate the responses, providing valuable feedback for further refinement.